 - Hawaii: if your motorized home is somewhere between 15,000 lb. and 26,000 lb., you need a class 4 license.
 Anything heavier than that requires a commercial driver’s license.

 - Connecticut: here they have a unique variation for trailers over 10,000 lb., called a class 2 license.

 So as you can see, always check ahead if you have the appropriate license for the RV of your choice.

 Please notice that a motorhome can be a challenging vehicle.
 Driving a large house of wheels with all the amenities requires some skilled maneuvering.
 Not only will you be driving unfamiliar roads, you will also need sometimes to make your way through a city in this large vehicle.
 Parking an RV also demands some experience.
 Perhaps take your new motorhome for a short journey at first, just to get a feel of it.

 Final Words: Should You Get the Self-Contained Option?

 Naturally, it’s up to you.
 The self-contained RV is extremely convenient, since you don’t need to trouble yourself with a daily search for a campsite and water closet.
 On the other hand, consider the costs and the size of the vehicle.
 Perhaps you’ll be fine with a more basic setup, if you’re an adventurous guy or gal.
 And then again, if you’re travelling with your entire family, then a small RV is never a possibility for you.

 There is also another option, available especially in the US – having a small RV with a bathroom.
 This is probably the most looked after addition to the recreational vehicle that people desire, since you never know when nature will call.

+All in all, having an RV is an excellent choice, even if you’re living off the grid in a city or town.
 Hopefully, this article was able to assist you with your decision.
 And whatever you choose, the most important thing is to enjoy your journey.
 Stay safe out there!